 - Female solo travellers looking for down-time

-- Anyone wishing to be away from the city centre
+- Anyone wishing to be away from the city center

 Compare prices and read reviews at: Booking.com | Hostelworld